-Covenant school shooter was under care for emotional disorder and hid guns at home, police say
+Covenant School shooter was under care for emotional disorder and hid guns at home, police say

 Police said the shooting was targeted, closely planned and outlined in documents from the shooter.

-Hale left writings pertaining to the shooting and had scouted a second possible attack location in Nashville, "but because of a threat assessment by the suspect -- there's too much security -- decided not to," Metro Nashville Police Chief John Drake said.
+Hale left writings pertaining to the shooting and had scouted a second possible attack location in Nashville, "but because of a threat assessment by the suspect -- there's too much security -- decided not to," Drake said on Monday.

 The shooter left behind "drawn out" maps of the school detailing "how this was all going to take place," he added.